Arthritis affects over ten million people in the UK.

 It can also be genetic or associated with carrying excess weight.

-Rheumatoid arthritis is a type of inflammatory arthritis.
-It’s an auto-immune disease.
+Rheumatoid arthritis is a type of inflammatory arthritis and is an auto-immune disease.

 In other words, the body’s immune system turns on itself and attacks, in this case, the joints.

-Symptoms include painful, hot joints, fatigue and distinctive lumps or nodules which form on the joint.
+Symptoms include painful, hot joints, fatigue and distinctive lumps or nodules which form on the joints.